andrew-johnson-4/lsts-tutorial/src/tutorial/operations_on_kinds.md

 # Operations on Kinds

 Sometimes we need to manipulate Kinds or check their properties.
-For this we have several operations that work on types.
+For this we have several operations that work on Kinds.
 The definition for Kinds is very simple.
 Kinds can be Nil, Named, or multiple Named.